driskull/dijit-pagination-js/README.md

 ## Samples

 ### Sample 1
-Simple example that just changes the page after a new page is selected [View demo](http://driskull.github.com/dijit-pagination-js/#ex1)
+Simple example that just changes the page after a new page is selected.
+[View demo](http://driskull.github.com/dijit-pagination-js/#ex1)
 ```javascript
 var Pagination = new myApp.Pagination({